aubreyrees/lite-boolean-formulae/README.rst

 Authors
 =======
 * Aubrey Stark-Toller
-* Swin Purple
+* Swin Purple (proof reader)

 License
 =======
 lite-boolean-formula is licensed under the BSD license.
-See LICENSE for the full license
+See LICENSE for the full license.